Social Science Computing Services (SSCS) Policies

 Computing Support will do our best to help configure email and network access on non-standard devices (register network adapter, assign IP address when needed, etc.).
 Owners are expected to maintain their own patching, security, and other updates.

-SSCS maintains several email lists (several optional and a few mandatory lists) used for sending email to different groups within the school.
+SSCS maintains several email lists used for sending email to different groups within the school.
 The membership of these lists is maintained internally based on current employment and enrollment information.

-Spam: If you are on a mandatory email list that you feel is issuing too many emails or content that is inappropriate for that list, please contact SSCS and we can help you reach out to the proper channels.
-Some lists are not mandatory, and you can unsubscribe from them if you wish.
-If you need assistance, please contact SSCS.
+Spam: If you are on a SocSci email list that you feel is issuing too many emails or announcements that are irrelevant to that list, please contact SSCS and we can help you reach out to the proper channels.

 Social Sciences Computing Support only provides training on the use of computers or software through special training sessions.
 All faculty, staff, and graduate students are expected to know how to operate the equipment and software necessary for their jobs; self-paced online training is available for some software titles (contact firstname.lastname@example.org for details).